lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 When using a resumption PSK derived from a previous EDHOC exchange:

   1. The resumption PSK MUST only be used with the same ciphersuite that was used in the original EDHOC exchange.
-  2. Implmentations SHOULD manitain a mapping between the resumption PSK and its originating ciphersuite to enforce this requirement.
+  2. Implmentations MUST maintain a mapping between the resumption PSK and its originating ciphersuite to enforce this requirement.
-  3. If a resumption PSK is offered with a weaker ciphersuite than its original exchange, the recipient MUST reject the connection attempt.
+  3. If a resumption PSK is offered with a different ciphersuite than its original exchange, the recipient MUST reject the connection attempt.

 ## Privacy Considerations for Resumption